UA-ResearchComputing-HPC/hpc-documentation/docs/policies/acceptable_use/index.md

 The supercomputers represent a unique resource for the campus community.
 These computers have special characteristics that are not found, or are of limited availability, on other central computers, including parallel processing, large memory, and a Linux operating system.
 The UArizona HPC resources require close supervision by those charged with management of these resources.

 ## Controlled Data
 UArizona HPC does not provide support for any type of controlled data.
-No controlled data (HIPAA, EAR, FERPA, PII, CUI, ITAR, etc.) can be analysed or stored on any HPC storage.
+No controlled data (HIPAA, EAR, FERPA, PII, CUI, ITAR, etc.) can be analyzed or stored on any HPC storage.

 For HIPAA data we maintain a separate cluster called Soteria.
 See [Secure Services](../../resources/secure_hpc/).